 Teamwork and Positive Social Interaction

 Teamwork is necessary for any young child to develop.
-It is at this stage in their life that they develop an understanding and a confidence in their ability to work with others.
-At Atherstone Karate Club, our activity-based curriculum and teamwork oriented environment, develops character and teaches your child that the more we work together in the dojo, at home, and at school the more we get accomplished.
+It is at this stage in their life that they develop an understanding and confidence in their ability to work with others.
+At Atherstone Karate Club, our activity-based curriculum and teamwork-oriented environment develops character and teach your child that the more we work together in the dojo, at home, and at school the more we get accomplished.

 Self-Control and Good Decision Making